lazycipher/animint2-blog/_posts/2020-06-29-what-is-animint2.md

 It's a package of R which makes visualization interactive.
 Animint2 is a fork of ggplot2 that makes it possible to design multi-layer, multi-plot, interactive, and possibly animated data visualizations using just a few lines of R code.

-Animint was created in 2013 with the aim to provide a took to make interactive animated graphs.
+Animint was created in 2013 with the aim to provide a tool to make interactive animated graphs.
 Animint2 required `ggplot2` in order to function properly.
 But due to some incompatible changes introduced in ggplot2 during 2014-17 it became hard to keep things up and going.
 So, In 2018, animint2 was created which copies/forks relevant parts of ggplot2 package.
 Now, animint2 can be used without needing ggplot2.
 It is recommended not to import ggplot2 directly when using animint2.